Geology of the Jura Massif: Dinosaur footprints

 On the French Jura side, three sites have been identified.
 The oldest footprints were discovered in 2006 in the Bois aux Salpêtriers quarry in Loulle.
 The footprints are located in oncolite and peloidal limestones of the Couches du Morillon formation, corresponding to an intertidal environment.
 The footprints are dated between the Upper Oxfordian and the Lower Kimmeridgian and are the oldest from the Upper Jurassic in the Jura.
-Three surfaces have been described, containing nearly 1,500 footprints and forming 23 sauropod trackways (ichnogenera Brontopodus and Parabrontopodus) and 3 theropod trackways (ichnogenera Carmelopodus and Megalosauripus).
+Three surfaces have been described, containing nearly 1,500 footprints and forming 23 sauropod trackways (ichnogenera Brontopodus and Parabrontopodus) and 3 theropod trackways (reclssified and attributed to the ichnospecies Megalosauripus transjuranicus).
 Each surface corresponds to different phases of emergence.
 A trackway measuring between 27 and 32 meters and containing approximately 170 footprints has been described in the Couches du Chailley formation (Upper Kimmeridgian to Tithonian) in Coisia, on a near-vertical slab along the departmental road D 60E1.
 This formation is also interpreted as a subtidal environment, such as a lagoon protected by a coral reef and subject to phases of emergence (supratidal environment), during which the footprints were imprinted in the sediment.
 These footprints correspond to the ichnogenus Parabrontopodus.
 Their dimensions link them to Diplodocus individuals measuring 24 meters in length.
 Another outcrop located 1 kilometer away suggests that the site may be much larger.
 Finally, a last site has been identified in La Plagne near Saint-Germain-de-Joux, in the same formation as Coisia, the Couches du Chailley formation, but dated to the Lower Tithonian.
 These footprints are attributed to the ichnogenus Brontopodus, with some belonging to a newly identified species, Brontopodus plagnensis.
 Moreover, the site hosts the longest known sauropod trackway in the world, measuring 155 meters.